miki151/keeperrl_wiki/Dungeon/Rooms.md

 ---
-title: Category:Rooms
+title: Rooms
-permalink: Category:Rooms/
+permalink: Rooms/
-layout: tagpage
+layout: wiki
-tag: Rooms
 ---

 In the latest versions of KeeperRL, rooms are constructed by placing